nirekin/ALite/README.md

 ALiteOrm has been built in contrast to existing frameworks or Android ORM's to avoid:

 * Any kind of inheritance between the ORM classes and the Android application classes.
-This to allow you to have a complete control of you OO model without any external constraints
+This to allow your to have a complete control of you OO model without any external constraints
 * Modifications into the Android manifest
 * Extra configuration files to define the database schema and identify the mapped classes